Occupational Therapy Major (B.S.)

 Professional Curriculum

-Students in the BS-MS or BS-OTD curriculum with a GPA of 3.0 or higher transition into the professional program and take professional level courses during their undergraduate education.
-The following courses are required.
+Students with a GPA of 3.0 or higher who will apply to enter the Advanced Standing MS or Advanced Standing OTD programs take the following professional level courses during their undergraduate education.

 Required Courses BS-MS and BS-OTD